Jianghuchengphilip/Jianghuchengphilip/README.md

 ## 👋 **About me**

-- 💼 My dream is to become a big Data Engineer or Web3 Engineer at Google

 - 📈 Built Generate-NFT, Master-Art-Punk  and more on GitHub

-- ❤️ I like computer vision and data science

 - 💬 Ask me about anything [here](https://github.com/Jianghuchengphilip/Jianghuchengphilip/issues)